-Give yourself a grin you can’t wait to show off with modern dental crowns.
-While most patients associate dental crowns with root canals, various diagnoses indicate a crown’s need.
-In fact, dental crowns represent one of the most common solutions in dentistry.
+While many patients associate dental crowns with root canals, dental crowns actually represent one of the most common solutions in dentistry.
 And, as technology progresses, so do the materials and processes that go into applying a crown.

 For some patients, the idea of a new crown creates mild to moderate anxiety.
 For others, a dental crown is just something they get once every several years or so.
 Regardless of your anxiety level, Dr. Jaji Dhaliwal will calmly consult with you regarding any concerns you may have during your visits to 4th & Morris Dentistry.

 What Is a Dental Crown?

 A dental crown serves as a cap that a dentist applies to the existing tooth structure.
 It provides the appearance of a natural tooth and can help improve chewing and speaking.
 Historically, most crowns consisted of metal.
 However, it is much more common to have options now when choosing crown material, and ceramics have become a popular alternative to metal.